1) Respect is the bedrock of strong companies

 (Bonus lesson: Stick to your knitting.
 Once your own department’s perfect, then you can criticize other groups.)

-4) No one succeeds in an information vaccuum
+4) Even stars will fail in an information vaccuum

 Once I joined a company at about the same time that the president was seriously considering demoting — perhaps even outright firing — the CIO.

 I didn’t know the CIO well, but he seemed sharp, high-energy, practical — all the right stuff.
 My responsibilities included HR, so I asked the president to explain the problem.
 The bottom-line was that the CIO “just didn’t understand the big picture.”
 I pointed out that he rarely included the CIO in other executive conversations — most of his in-depth conversations were held with just one other executive.